 Queen City Recording, Cincinnati, Ohio

-The photo was shot from The Serpentine Wall, downtown Cincinnati, Ohio across The Ohio River looking towards Newport, Kentucky.
-The bridge, a former rail road bridge is now a pedestrian walkway named The Purple People Bridge.
+The cover photo was shot from The Serpentine Wall located in downtown Cincinnati, Ohio looking across The Ohio River towards Newport, Kentucky.
+The bridge in the background is rail road bridge converted to a pedestrian walkway named The Purple People Bridge.

 My Mother's Old Washboard